 Delete Unknown Apps

 If you can’t remember downloading it and don’t know what purpose it serves, it’s best to be safe and delete it.
-You’ll notice these apps running in the background despite you never having seen or interacted with them before.
+You’ll notice these apps running in the background despite never having seen or interacted with them before.

 Use Antivirus Software